Food labels show what enters your body. Marketing claims sit on the front. Facts sit on the back.

 Functional Nutrition Fixes

 As a functional nutritionist, I see this all the time with my clients low energy, mood swings, constant cravings, and never truly feeling full.
 The good news?
 You can start turning things around today.
-Here are simple, at-home steps to support your gut health and balance blood sugar, which play a key role in balancing cravings, lifting your mood, and boosting sustainable energy naturally.
+Here are simple, at-home steps to support your gut health and balance blood sugar, which play a key role in balancing cravings, lifting your mood, and supporting steadier energy.

 Prioritize carbs with protein and healthy fats at breakfast to reduce spikes